Uberspace/lab/source/guide_buildbot.rst

 Securing the BuildBot Installation
 ==================================

 Now that we have a working BuildBot_ master and worker, it's time to take a look at securing the webinterface.
 BuildBot_ was developed under the assumption that access to the webinterface would only be allowed from a private network and not the world wide web - so, by default, there is no permission or authentication management configured.
-If you plan on exposing the webinterface to the world, you should probably take a look at the `www authentication section in the official manual <https://docs.buildbot.net/latest/manual/configuration/www.html#web-authentication>`_ and use one of the available modules.
+Even if you don't plan on exposing the webinterface to the world, you should probably take a look at the `www authentication section in the official manual <https://docs.buildbot.net/latest/manual/configuration/www.html#web-authentication>`_ and use one of the available modules as otherwise all users on the same Uberspace host as you would be able to access your Buildbot_ freely.

 Using SSH Tunnel to keep BuildBot private